Hang out in hipster, artsy Mile End Montreal

 - Boulangerie Guillaume

-Pick a Side on Friendly Mile End Montreal Local Wars
+Pick a side: friendly Mile End Montreal local feuds

 Every Montrealer I know has a favourite bagel shop and has unmistakably strong feelings about it.
 I personally am on Bagel Fairmount‘s team, simply for the friendly service and the fact that you are completely surrounded by ceiling-high columns of bagels when you enter the store; a lot of my friends, on the opposite, prefer Bagel St-Viateur, and you wouldn’t catch them so much as walking past Bagel Fairmount.